 Considering that you got approval from the condo board, you can let your neighbors know what you intend to do.
 This will take you about 15 minutes.

-This equally has a number of phases that will have to be addressed.
+This equally has several phases that will have to be addressed.

 STEP 9: It’s demo time

-At this point, the contractor can move in to demolish the walls he deems fit.
+At this point, the technician can move in to demolish the walls he deems fit.
 This will also eat up some time, usually three to five days.

 STEP 10: Reroute plumbing and electrical